Generic Name: acetaminophen (oral) (a SEET a MIN oh fen)

 The chewable tablet must be chewed thoroughly before you swallow it.

-Make sure your hands are dry when handling the acetaminophen disintegrating tablet.
-Place the tablet on your tongue.
-It will begin to dissolve right away.
+Make sure your hands are dry when handling a disintegrating tablet.
+Place the tablet on your tongue and allow it to dissolve, without chewing.
 Do not swallow the tablet whole.
 Allow it to dissolve in your mouth without chewing.

-To use the acetaminophen effervescent granules, dissolve one packet of the granules in at least 4 ounces of water.
-Stir this mixture and drink all of it right away.
-To make sure you get the entire dose, add a little more water to the same glass, swirl gently and drink right away.
+To use the effervescent granules, dissolve one packet of the granules in at least 4 ounces of water.
+Stir and drink this mixture right away.
+Add a little more water to the glass, swirl gently and drink right away.

-Stop taking acetaminophen and call your doctor if:
+Stop taking Bromo Seltzer and call your doctor if:

 you still have a fever after 3 days of use;

 you still have pain after 7 days of use (or 5 days if treating a child);